Innovative Industrial: Preferred

 IIPR has been slow in deploying their capital and they have limited access to capital.
 Even with a successful preferred raise, IIPR will likely need to have yet another capital raise in early 2018.
 If the common shares are experiencing significant growth, then issuing common shares would be the obvious course of action that would limit near-term upside.

-I believe that any significant upside in share prices will not be realized until IIPR gains some form of revolving financing, demonstrates that they can scale their business model and pay a sustainable growing dividend that is commensurate with the high risk of their tenants.
+I believe that any significant upside in share prices will not be realized until IIPR gains some form of revolving financing, demonstrates that they can scale their business model and pay a sustainable, growing dividend that is commensurate with the high risk of their tenants.
 The time frame is more likely to be years than months.

 The preferred shares offer investors a way to participate in the industry with more predictable returns while they wait for the company to prove themselves.